 - Innovation will continue to beat invention.
-The ubiquitous availability of open source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on the extensive ground research, will be in a relative retreat.
+The ubiquitous availability of open-source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on extensive ground research, will be in a relative retreat.

 - The reuse of open-source components will increase.
 Any security or safety defects of components will likely have an industry-wide impact on many consumers worldwide.
 That will require a more safety- and security-conscious use of products, especially communication and transportation devices.

 - Knowledge of open-source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.

 - Due to shared accountability, product liability will become exceedingly complex, and it will be hard to sue for personal damages caused by faulty open-source technologies successfully.

 - New products’ prices will fall shortly after their introduction, as the competition will quickly develop and sell similar products.

 - The benefits of an open-source economy will become so crucial that lobbying groups will ensure the weakening of IP protections in technology-driven industries.

 - The manufacturing industry in developed countries will once again become a central component of national economies.

-- Safety will become a huge issue and standards will be extremely expensive to implement.
+- Safety will become a huge issue, and standards will be costly to implement.
 Modern safety standards will embrace the open-source economy movement with comprehensive safety services, including safety design reviews, approval procedures, and consulting.

 - The pace of innovation will increase significantly.
 Implementing new ideas “here and now” will become a key market driver.
 Because of weak or even non-existent IP protection, vendors will quickly develop and sell new products before the competition can replicate them.
 Time to market will become one of the most important economic aspects.